 Casualties at the Battle of Fuentes de Oñoro:

-In the Battle of Fuentes de Oñoro the British, Portuguese and Spanish suffered 1,500 killed, wounded and captured.
-The French suffered 4,500 killed, wounded and captured.
+In the Battle of Fuentes de Oñoro, the British, Portuguese and Spanish had 1,522 men killed, wounded or captured.

 British Regimental Casualties: